mbagagli/host-picker/paper.md

 providing complete and essential tools for their pipelines.
 Considering the complexity of seismic-waveforms, this idea represents an advantage to approach the picking problem.
 As stated before, the AP are necessary  when dealing with large  and highly-heterogeneous datasets.
-The "all-in-one" solutions, in such cases, are not recommended.
+Usually, the "all-in-one" solutions in such cases are not recommended.
 Rather, one should be able to separate and adapt the workflows for different signal analysis.
 This is the ultimate aim of this library: to ease the creation of customized picking pipelines and help the seismology community meet their picking study needs.